Guled-Mahamud/DevOps-Cloud-Journey/linux/OverTheWire-BanditGame/Level3-4.md

 **Explanation**: **ls -a**: Lists all files in the directory, including hidden files (those starting with a .).

-You should see a file named .hidden in the output.
+You should see a file named .hidden in the output **...Hiding-From-You**.